DT12344/Sparks-Foundation-Data-Science-and-Business-Analytics-Internship/README.md

 # Sparks-Foundation-Data-Science-and-Business-Analytics-Internship
-Predicting Student Test Scores based on the Number of Hours they studied using Supervised Machine Learning
+Predicting Student Test Scores based on the number of hours they studied using supervised machine learning